davepinch/pinchy.cc/content/topics/people/j/joe-biden/joe-biden.md

 type: person
 tags:
   - American
-  - president
-  - United States
+  - president of the United States
   - human being
   - "Who are the most powerful people in the world?"
   - DISINFORMATES AND MISINFORMATES